If you’re confused as to what an 18-wheeler is, well they’re the largest trucks on the road.

 Here are a few easy examples:

-- if you’re driving a tractor without a trailer you’re bobtailing
+- Bobtailing: if you’re driving a tractor without a trailer

-- if you’re pulling a trailer equipped with a temperature controlled unit it’s called a reefer
+- Reefer: if you’re pulling a trailer equipped with a temperature controlled unit

-- standard trailers used for hauling general freight are called dry vans
+- Dry Vans: standard trailers used for hauling general freight

-- doubles refers to a tractor pulling more than one trailer
+- Doubles: Truck pulling more than one trailer

-- B-Trains are double trailer configurations that may be nearly 90 feet long
+- B-Trains: Double trailer configurations that may be nearly 90 feet long

 Now let’s look at a few that require more explanation: